CaryZheng/Vapor4-Tutorial/docs/hello_world.md

 		                       \_\/  /_/--\ |_|   \_\_/ |_| \
 		                         a web framework for Swift

-		                  Project "Vapor4Example" has been created.
+		                  Project "ExampleHello" has been created.
-		           Type `cd Vapor4Example` to enter the project directory.
+		           Type `cd ExampleHello` to enter the project directory.
 		           Use `vapor cloud deploy` to host your project for free!
 		                                   Enjoy!
 ```